-Whereas the solutions of the non-relaxed problems~\eqref{equ:MWIS-edge} and~\eqref{equ:MWIS-clique} coincide, their relaxations may differ a lot.
-In particular, the clique relaxation possess neither the half-integrality nor the persistency property in general~\cite{rodriguez2019persistency}.
-Also, no reduction to any efficiently solvable LP subclass like the min-cost-flow problem is possible for it, as this relaxation is as difficult as linear programs in general~\cite{prusa2019solving}.
-However, it is tighter in general, as shown by the following statement: \begin{proposition} Let $K_j$, $j\in [m]$, and $K'_j$, $j\in [m']$, be two clique covers of the graph $G$ such that for every $K'_j$, $j\in [m']$, there is $l\in [m]\colon K'_j\subseteq K_l$.
+Whereas the solutions of the non-relaxed problems~\eqref{equ:MWIS-edge} and~\eqref{equ:MWIS-clique} coincide, their relaxations may differ significantly.
+In particular, the clique relaxation lacks both the half-integrality and persistency properties in general~\cite{rodriguez2019persistency}.
+Furthermore, it does not admit a reduction to any efficiently solvable LP subclass like the min-cost-flow problem.
+This is because its relaxation is as difficult as linear programs in general~\cite{prusa2019solving}.
+However, it has the advantage of being a tighter relaxation in general, as shown by the following statement: \begin{proposition} Let $K_j$, $j\in [m]$, and $K'_j$, $j\in [m']$, be two clique covers of the graph $G$ such that for every $K'_j$, $j\in [m']$, there is $l\in [m]\colon K'_j\subseteq K_l$.
 Then the relaxation determined by $K_j$, $j\in [m]$, is at least as tight as the relaxation determined by $K'_j$, $j\in [m']$. \end{proposition} \cref{prop:tightness-of-clique-relaxations} defines a partial order on the set of clique cover relaxations with respect to their tightness.
 The edge relaxation is the least tight and constitutes the minimum with respect to this partial order.
 The maximum is determined by the clique relaxation.
 According to \cref{prop:tightness-of-clique-relaxations}, the latter is equivalent to the relaxation, where $K_j$, $j\in [m]$, consists of maximal cliques (\ie, those that are not subgraphs of any other clique) only.
 It is also known that clique inequalities are facet-defining for the stable set polytope \footnote{The convex hull of all feasible solutions of~\eqref{equ:MWIS-edge}.} if and only if the respective clique is maximal~\cite{schrijver2003combinatorial}.

 Considering the same setting as in \cref{prop:edge-LP-solution-for-complete-graph}, one obtains the following result: \begin{proposition} The maximal clique relaxation, defined by the single maximal clique, is tight for complete graphs. \end{proposition} Unfortunately, the number of maximal cliques may grow exponentially with the graph size in general~\cite{moon1965cliques}.
-Hence in practice one has to ideally consider a clique cover consisting of a subset of the maximal cliques, although the algorithms we describe in this paper are applicable to \emph{arbitrary} clique covers.
+Hence, in practice, one has to ideally consider a clique cover consisting of a subset of the maximal cliques, although the algorithms we describe in this paper are applicable to \emph{arbitrary} clique covers.

 \paragraph{Equality formulation.} Note that the clique constraints in~\eqref{equ:MWIS-clique} can be turned to equality by introducing $m$ \emph{slack variables} $x_{n+j}$, $j\in [m]$, and assuming $c_{n+j}=0$ and $\bar K_j=K_j\cup \{n+j\}$.
 The respective LP relaxation takes the form: \footnote{The respective ILP formulation is a special case of the \emph{weighted set partitioning} problem.}